longhorn/website/content/docs/1.5.0/references/settings.md

 >  - One more set of instance manager pods may need to be deployed when the Longhorn system is upgraded.
 If current available CPUs of the nodes are not enough for the new instance manager pods, you need to detach the volumes using the oldest instance manager pods so that Longhorn can clean up the old pods automatically and release the CPU resources.
 And the new pods with the latest instance manager image will be launched then.
 >  - This global setting will be ignored for a node if the field "InstanceManagerCPURequest" on the node is set.
 >  - After this setting is changed, all instance manager pods using this global setting on all the nodes will be automatically restarted.
 In other words, DO NOT CHANGE THIS SETTING WITH ATTACHED VOLUMES.

-### Deprecated

-#### Allow Node Drain with the Last Healthy Replica

-> Default: `false`

-By default, Longhorn will block `kubectl drain` action on a node if the node contains the last healthy replica of a volume.
-If this setting is enabled, Longhorn will not block `kubectl drain` action on a node even if the node contains the last healthy replica of a volume.

-This deprecated setting is replaced by the new setting [Node Drain Policy](#node-drain-policy)